-On-page SEO is a skill you need to master if you compete in any SERP of today.
+On-page SEO is a skill you must master to compete in any SERP of today.

 There are far too many websites online and too much competition to even hope to get by without superior content optimisation for a given keyword.

-So it’s clear you need to learn on-page SEO, but where exactly?
+So it’s clear you need to learn on-page SEO, but where?

 Why not from Google themselves?

-Of course, they won’t ever tell you how to rank, but the answer is hiding in plain sight.
+Of course, they won’t ever tell you how to rank, but the answer hides in plain sight.

 Get ready to be blown away by a mountain of usefulness, and let’s go!